Instruction: DIY filament dry box – the ANYBOX V2

 Why should I build a filament dry box?

 3D printing filaments absorb water over time, which leads to ugly prints and printing errors.
-That is why it is important to keep your filament rolls airtight, ideally with the addition of a desiccant (silica gel).
+That is why it is important to keep your filament spools airtight, ideally with the addition of a desiccant (silica gel).
 With these instructions you can convert an airtight storage box so that you can print directly from it.
 Save yourself the annoying unpacking and packing of the filament spools.
-With a few simple purchased parts and the 3D print files from the shop you get the optimal addition to your 3D printer.
+With a few simple purchased parts and the 3D print files of the DIY filament dry box you get the optimal addition to your 3D printer.

 Advantages of the filament dry box